 Gamcheon Culture Village (부산 감천문화마을) /// free entrance /// 9am-5pm or 6pm

-Probably the most popular spot for photos in all of Busan, GMC as it’s called has become known as the South Korean Cinque Terre.
+Probably the most popular spot for photos in all of Busan, GMC as it’s called has become known as the Cinque Terre of South Korea.
 The calming blue houses look right out over the ocean, and are actually still people’s homes.
-So while it’s always fun to wander around and stop in the cafes, it’s also important to stay respectful of the fact that this is a neighborhood.
+So while it’s always fun to wander around and stop in the cafes, it’s also important to stay respectful of the fact that this is a neighborhood in addition to a fount of Korean culture & beauty.

 Huinnyeoul Culture Village (흰여울문화마을 /// free entrance /// 9am-5pm or 6pm